CleverRaven/Cataclysm-DDA/doc/MODDING.md

 Certain features of the game can be modified without rebuilding the game from source code; you should be able to just modify the pertinent files and run the game to see your changes.
 This attempts to document these features.

-An in-depth review of all json files and their appropriate fields is available in JSON_INFO.txt.
+An in-depth review of all json files and their appropriate fields is available in [JSON_INFO.md](JSON_INFO.md).

 ## Adding a profession.